PeterHinge/Minesweeper/README.md

 <br>Python 3.6
 <br>PyGame 1.9

+(Note: Solver does not have any documentation as it was meant as just a quick script to have fun)

 _______________________________________________________
 Plan:
 <br>2019-03-25: Want to create basic minesweeper program to play including having an AI to play for you.